xenialaq/apman/README.md

 # apman
-manages all routers in a multi-AP setup
+manages all routers in a multi-AP setup. supports latest TP-Link routers.